hgtonight/vanilladocs/docs/features/embedding/index.html.md

 **Embedding Checklist**

 1. Choose the embed friendly theme.
 This theme has minimal padding around it and will look good at any width.
+(Make modifications in Customize theme as you like).
-2. Ensure you have enabled embed in your dashboard.
+2. Ensure you have ***"Enabled Embedding"*** in your dashboard.
-3. Set up the forum on a sub-domain.
-(Even though nobody will see the URL, this helps search engines attribute the SEO juice to your main domain.)
-4. Register this sub-domain in your Google Webmaster Tools account.
-(If you are not embedding, you should do this too.)
-5. Make sure that the page in which you embed is free of javascript errors.
+3. Make sure that the page in which you embed is free of javascript errors.

 Some considerations when it comes to  Embedding: